-Your question is very interesting and very important because of what it says about your understanding of what Muslims believe about Jesus (peace be upon him-PBUH).
+Your question is very interesting and very important because of what it says about your understanding of what Muslims believe about Jesus (peace be upon him).

-Your question comes through the lens of an inherited Western understanding about Jesus.
+Your question comes through the lens of an inherited Western understanding of Jesus.

-While Muslims do follow Jesus’ (PBUH) teaching especially those about love–God is the owner and Creator of love and He sent his prophets (including Jesus) to teach people to show love and mercy to all– Muslims also believe that Jesus’ teachings were not what Christians claim today.
+While Muslims do follow Jesus’ teaching especially those about love.
+God is the owner and Creator of love and He sent his prophets (including Jesus) to teach people to show love and mercy to all.
+Muslims also believe that Jesus’ teachings were not what Christians claim today.

 The Western Obsession with Jesus

-In the West especially, people have been brought up to believe certain things about Jesus (PBUH).
+In the West especially, people have been brought up to believe certain things about Jesus.

 They learn from an early age, for example, that he died on the cross and rose from the dead.